dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 situation where there is minimal impact of unseen undertow, which deconstructs the kinetic energy of waves into turbulence.

+- TODO: comment on imagery/symbolism of "fording the river" and it's importance to maintaining peace. how does increased/decreased flooding impact trade in Bronze Age river systems? how do seasonal changes affect trade and the diffusion of resources in the bronze age? why does this matter to the constructive interference patterns and resonance required to sustaining peace through commerce?

 One may conceptualize Hexagram 12 as the deconstructive effect the turbulence of undertow has on incoming waves.
 [Stagnation](https://ichingfortune.com/hexagrams/12.php) creates a